stampery/mongoaudit/README.md

 <i><sup>works on Mac OS X, GNU/Linux and Bash for Windows 10</sup></i>

-Then run `mongoaudit` command and voilà! :boom:
+Then run `mongoaudit` command and voilà!

-_:cop: Hey!
-If you are really serious about security, you should rather clone this repository, check that nothing fishy is in the source code and only then run `make` to get the dependencies and `./mongoaudit` to run the tool._
+_If you are serious about security you should follow best security practices: clone this repository, check the source code and only then run `make` to get the dependencies and `./mongoaudit` to run the tool._

 <h2 align="center">Introduction</h2>
-<p>It is widely known that there are quite a few holes in MongoDB's default configuration settings :see_no_evil:.
-This fact, combined with abundant lazy system administrators and developers, has led to what the press has called the <a href="http://thenextweb.com/insider/2017/01/08/mongodb-ransomware-exists-people-bad-security/"><i>MongoDB apocalypse</i></a> :poop:.</p>
+<p>It is widely known that there are quite a few holes in MongoDB's default configuration settings.
+This fact, combined with abundant lazy system administrators and developers, has led to what the press has called the <a href="http://thenextweb.com/insider/2017/01/08/mongodb-ransomware-exists-people-bad-security/"><i>MongoDB apocalypse</i></a>.</p>

-<p><strong>mongoaudit</strong> not only detects misconfigurations, known vulnerabilities and bugs but also gives you advice on how to fix them, recommends best practices and teaches you how to DevOp like a pro! :metal:</p>
+<p><strong>mongoaudit</strong> not only detects misconfigurations, known vulnerabilities and bugs but also gives you advice on how to fix them, recommends best practices and teaches you how to DevOp like a pro! </p>

 <p>This is how the actual app looks like:</p>

 <p align="center">
     <img align="center" src="https://raw.githubusercontent.com/stampery/mongoaudit/master/rsc/screenshot.png" alt="mongoaudit screenshot"/>
-    <br /><i>Yep, that's material design on a console line interface. :smirk:</i>
+    <br /><i>Yep, that's material design on a console line interface. </i>
 </p>

 <h2 align="center">Supported tests</h2>